Ray Mancini: Match against Duk Koo Kim

 On November 13, 1982, a 21-year-old Mancini met 27-year-old South Korean challenger Duk Koo Kim.
 Kim had struggled to make the 135 lb weight limit, and had to lose several pounds shortly before the fight.
 The title bout, at Caesars Palace in Las Vegas, was televised live on CBS Sports.
 Mancini won by TKO in the 14th round.
-Moments after the fight ended, Kim collapsed and fell into a coma, having suffered a subdural hematoma, and died four days later.
+Moments after the fight ended, Kim collapsed and fell into a coma, having suffered a subdural hematoma, and died five days later.
 The week after his death, the cover of Sports Illustrated magazine showed Mancini and Kim battling, under the title "Tragedy in the Ring".

 Mancini went to the funeral in South Korea and fell into a deep depression afterwards.
 He has said that the hardest moments came when people approached him and asked if he was the boxer who "killed" Duk Koo Kim.
-Mancini went through a period of reflection, as he blamed himself for Kim's death.
+Mancini went through a period of reflection and blamed himself for Kim's death.
 In addition, Kim's mother died by suicide three months after the fight, and the bout's referee, Richard Green, killed himself in July 1983.

 As a result of Kim's death, the WBC took steps to shorten its title bouts to a maximum of 12 rounds.
 The WBA and WBO followed in 1988, and the IBF in 1989.